socd06/aws_deepracer/README.md

             reward *= 0.5
     elif direction_diff < DIRECTION_THRESHOLD: #reward if close to waypoints
-        reward *= 2.0 #and reward more if not steering if steering < STEERING_THRESHOLD: #penalize more if steering reward *= 2.0
+        reward *= 2.0 #and reward more if not steering if steering < STEERING_THRESHOLD: #Reward when not steering reward *= 2.0

+    if not all_wheels_on_track:
+        # Penalize if the car goes off track
+        reward *= 0.5
+    elif speed < SPEED_THRESHOLD:
+        # Penalize if the car goes too slow
+        reward *= 0.5
+    else:
+        # High reward if the car stays on track and goes fast
+        reward *= 2.0

     return reward
 ```